25349023/Language-Guided-Pattern-Formation/README.md

 The PIC code is based on the implementation of https://github.com/IouJenLiu/PIC

 ## License
-PIC-Lang is licensed under the MIT License
+LGPF is licensed under the MIT License